hayormikun/InteractiveCard/README.md

 ### What I learned

-While working on this project, i encountered issues with styling the input field border with linear gradient color.
-I order to solve tis issue, i learnt how to style input field borders using the linear-gradient property.
+While working on this project, I encountered issues with styling the input field border with linear gradient color.
+In order to solve this issue, i learnt how to style input field borders using the linear-gradient property.
 My method of solving this issue is highlighted in the code snippet below.

 ```JSX
 <span